bmeviauac01/datadriven/docs/seminar/ef/index.md

 1. Locate the _connection string_ in `app.config` and check its contents.

     !!! note "`app.config`"
-        It is advisable to put configuration, such as the _connection string_ here, because the database access information may be different for each installatin of an application.
+        It is advisable to put configuration, such as the _connection string_ here, because the database access information may be different for each installation of an application.
 If the connection string is hard-wired into the source code, the application needs to be recompiled to change it.
 However, the `app.config` file is part of the application next to the executable is an editable xml format.

-1. Open the EF data model (double click in in the Solution Explorer).
+1. Open the EF data model (double-click in the Solution Explorer).
 Let us examine the entities and the connections.

-    - The model can be changes using the _Entity Data Model Browser_ and _Entity Data Model Mapping Details_ windows (if not visible open them through _View_ / _Other windows_).
+    - The model can be changed using the _Entity Data Model Browser_ and _Entity Data Model Mapping Details_ windows (if not visible open them through _View_ / _Other windows_).
     - Let us make a few corrections in the generated names:

         - Customer.CustomerSite1 -> **.Sites**